kammybdeng/kammybdeng.github.io/index.md

 ---
 layout: default
-title: Data Science Portfolio
+title: Portfolio
-description: Welcome to my portfolio!
+description: Kammy Deng!
 ---

 ## Welcome

 Hi, welcome to my data science portfolio.
-I'm currently working as a Data Analyst/Scientist at Evisort specializing in ETL pipeline building and NLP modeling with TensorFlow.
+I'm currently working as a Product Data Scientist at Evisort specializing in ETL pipeline building and NLP modeling with TensorFlow.
 To learn more about me, please click [here](https://kammybdeng.github.io/about).

 ## Data Science Portfolio